Tuff Sunshine

 Tuff Sunshine is an American rock band based in the Bushwick neighborhood of Brooklyn, NY.
-The band is led by Johnny Leitera, who works with several backing musicians who join him onstage and on tour as well as in the studio.
+The band is led by Johnny Leitera, who works with several backing musicians who join him onstage and on tour, as well as in the studio.
 They include notable artists such as Linda Pitmon (The Minus Five/The Baseball Project/Filthy Friends) bassist Turner Stough (Shilpa Ray/I Am The Polish Army) and founding member Ani Cordero (Os Mutantes/Rasputina), among others.
-Drummer Ani Cordero was a founding member and left the band amicably in 2016 to pursue a solo career and still plays occasional shows with the band.
 Leitera and Tuff Sunshine have shared bills with such diverse artists as Tim Rogers/You Am I, John Doe, Jonathan Richman and The Dead Boys.
 Leitera also plays and tours as a solo musician and has played all over the United States, the UK and Australia.

 In 2019 Sam Sifton of The New York Times premiered the video for "We Seal Every Deal With A Kiss" in his "What to Cook" column (Leitera is an avid home cook who posts about food and "mom and pop" restaurants using the hashtag #nochains).